yorickpeterse/oga/doc/css_selectors.md

 Using the CSS selector `root :first-child` would return a set containing only the `<foo>` node.

-The corresponding XPath expression for this selector is as following:
+The corresponding XPath expression for this pseudo class is as following:

     :first-child => *[count(preceding-sibling::*) = 0]

 ### :last-child

-The `:last-child` selector can be used to match a node that is the last child node of another node (= a node without any following nodes).
+The `:last-child` pseudo class can be used to match a node that is the last child node of another node (= a node without any following nodes).

 Example XML: